ibexa/documentation-developer/docs/guide/file_management/handling_file_url.md

 In addition, a UrlRedecorator service, `Ibexa\Core\IO\UrlDecorator\Prefix`, uses both previously mentioned decorators to convert URIs between what is used on the new stack, and what format legacy expects (relative urls from the ezpublish root).
 =======
-- `Ibexa\Core\IO\UrlDecorator\Prefix` used via the UrlRedecorator by various legacy elements (Converter, Storage Gateway, etc.) to generate its internal storage format for URIs.
-Uses a `Prefix`, not an `AbsolutePrefix`, meaning that no leading / is added.
+- `Ibexa\Core\IO\UrlDecorator\Prefix` used through the UrlRedecorator by various legacy elements (Converter, Storage Gateway, etc.) to generate its internal storage format for URIs.
+Uses a `Prefix`, not an `AbsolutePrefix`, meaning that no leading `/` is added.

-In addition, a UrlRedecorator service, `Ibexa\Core\IO\UrlDecorator\Prefix`, uses both decorators above to convert URIs between what is used on the new stack, and what format legacy expects (relative urls from the ezpublish root).
+In addition, a UrlRedecorator service, `Ibexa\Core\IO\UrlDecorator\Prefix`, uses both previously mentioned decorators to convert URIs between what is used on the new stack, and what format legacy expects (relative urls from the ezpublish root).
->>>>>>> 81ab46ab...
-Division into subchapters
+>>>>>>> cbb79188...
+Updates on handling.md